sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 ### How to use modern AI {#how-to-use-modern-ai}

 As someone who works with and writes technical systems for a living, I've had a front-row seat to the modern era of AI and I think it is amazing.
-I believe AI will be used by just about every person in every organization everywhere in the world.
-I also believe this is a great thing.
+I believe AI will be used by just about every person in every organization everywhere in the world and that this is a good thing.

 My gripe stems from the fallacy that using AI is a substitute for good thinking or good business fundamentals; it isn't (AI can't fix stupid).